ElOuahiNajat/Pharma_Project/README.md

 # Pharma_Project
-# Pharma - Application de gestion des médicaments
+# Pharma - Medication Management Application

-Pharma est une application web développée avec Spring Boot 3.4.5 permettant la gestion complète des médicaments, des fournisseurs, des ventes, des utilisateurs, ainsi qu’un tableau de bord statistique.
-L'application inclut également des fonctionnalités de recherche, d'import/export de données et une interface d'authentification sécurisée.
+Pharma is a web application developed with Spring Boot 3.4.5 allowing complete management of medications, suppliers, sales, users, as well as a statistical dashboard.
+The application also includes search, import/export features, and a secure authentication interface.

-## Technologies utilisées
+## Technologies Used

 - Java 17
 - Spring Boot 3.4.5